Ziqi-Yang/peek/README.md

 ## Features
 1. Peek window follows your cursor.
-2. Different peek window for different buffer and window.
+2. Buffer and window local peek windows.
+Also capable for content sharing between different buffer and windows.
 3. Store text of marked region, and then display it on the peek window.
 4. Peek the destination of `xref-find-definitions`.
 5. `eldoc-message-function` and `eldoc-display-functions` integration.